upyog/UPYOG/edcr/service/README.md

 * One should not use the city domain URL to scrutinize or fetch plan if used that way, the response will be empty.

-* The tenantId used should follow {state_name.city_name} naming convention, then the state_name passed in the request and city code in the state schema must be the same, ex, In the request tenant id is pb.amritsar, then in the state schema city table, the city code value should be pb  .
+* The tenantId used should follow {state_name.city_name} naming convention, then the state_name passed in the request and city code in the state schema must be the same, ex, In the request tenant id is pg.citya, then in the state schema city table, the city code value should be pg  .

 This section is to be referred only if you want the application to run using any ip address or domain name.